Tyverion/Addons/README.md

 		- i.e. //trade give randomplayer 1 grape daifuku
 		- i.e. //trade bulk randomplayer dynamis (this will trade all items in the specified list)

+Rooted   - Replaces anchor

+		Anchor does not address mob weaponskills.
+Rooted address weapopnskills and abilities.
+		This is to avoid mechanics such as Grim Halo from fomor type mobs.